Greg0109/HTMLCapstone/README.md

 # Project 4 - HTMLCapstone

 This is the Project 4 in the Microverse course.
 It is based on the design "[Zattix](https://www.behance.net/gallery/24796463/ZATTIX)" by Mohammed Awad.
+The site is called Thomas' Music.
+It's an online store where also people can also sell their old music equipment.
+The site was build using a combination of CSS and Bootstrap since I feel like that is the best way to approach web design.

 ### View in browser
 [Live](https://greg0109.github.io/HTMLCapstone/)